piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-Landau-damping/pic-poisson-Landau-damping.md

     ln -s /home/$(whoami)/piclas/build/bin/piclas
     ln -s /home/$(whoami)/piclas/build/bin/piclas2vtk

-can be executed.
+can directly be executed without needing to modify them.

-The simulation setup is defined in *parameter.ini*.
-For a specific electron number density, the plasma frequency of the system is given by
+Note that for a given electron number density, the plasma frequency of the system is given by

 $$\omega_{p}=\omega_{e}=\sqrt{\frac{e^{2}n_{e}}{\varepsilon_{0}m_{e}}}~,$$

 which is the frequency with which the charge density of the electrons oscillates, where
-$\varepsilon_{0}$ is the permittivity of vacuum, $e$ is the elementary charge, $n_{e}$ and $m_{e}$ are the electron density and mass, respectively.
+$\varepsilon_{0}$ is the permittivity of vacuum, $e$ is the elementary charge, $n_{e}$ and $m_{e}$ are the electron density and mass at rest, respectively.
-For the standard PIC method, the plasma frequency yields the smallest time step that has to be resolved numerically.
+For an explicit PIC method, the plasma frequency yields the smallest time step that has to be resolved numerically.
 The Debye length

 $$\lambda_{D}=\sqrt{\frac{\varepsilon_{0}k_{B}T_{e}}{e^{2}n_{e}}}~,$$

-where $\varepsilon_{0}$ is the permittivity of vacuum, $k_{B}$ is the Boltzmann constant, $e$ is the elementary charge and $T_{e}$ and $n_{e}$ are the electron temperature and density, respectively, gives a spatial resolution constraint.
-In this test case, however, the electron temperature is not the defining factor for the spatial resolution because of the 1D nature of the setup.
-Therefore, the resolution that is required is dictated by the gradient of the electric potential solution, i.e., the electric field, which accelerates the charged particles and must be adequately resolved.
+where $\varepsilon_{0}$ is the permittivity of vacuum, $k_{B}$ is the Boltzmann constant, $e$ is the elementary charge and $T_{e}$ and $n_{e}$ are the electron temperature and density, respectively, sets the spatial resolution constraint.
-The restriction on the spatial resolution is simply the number of elements (and polynomial degree $N$) that are required to resolve the physical properties of the PIC simulation.
-If the temporal and spatial constraints are violated, the simulation will not yield physical results and might even result in a termination of the simulation.
+The restriction on the spatial resolution is therefore given by the number of elements (and polynomial degree $N$) that are required to resolve the Debye length within the PIC simulation.
+If the temporal and spatial constraints are violated, the simulation cannot remain stable over time.

-`PICLAS_READIN_CONSTANT` enables user-defined natural constants for the speed of light c0, permittivity eps and permeability mu of vacuum, which must then be supplied in the parameter file.
-The other physical parameters unlike the previous tutorial are normalized values of the species which can be found in parameter.ini and are stated later in the tutorial where parameters for the particle solver are defined.

-### General numerical setup
+### Numerical Setup
+The input parameters for the simulation setup are defined in *parameter.ini*.
 The general numerical parameters (defined in the parameter.ini) are selected by the following

     ! =============================================================================== !